codefellows/seattle-java-401d2/SpringAuthCheatSheet.md

 - configure HttpSecurity
     - cors? csrf?
     - matchers for URLs that are allowed
+        - ensure that login and signup URLs allowed; also consider homepage etc.
     - formLogin with login page set up
     - logout